Nick Fortes Preview, Player Props: Marlins vs. Nationals

-Nick Fortes -- .133 average over his past 10 games -- will be in action for the Miami Marlins versus the Washington Nationals, with Trevor Williams on the hill, on September 2 at 4:05 PM ET.
+On Sunday, Nick Fortes (hitting .143 in his past 10 games) and the Miami Marlins face the Washington Nationals, whose starting pitcher will be Josiah Gray.
+First pitch is at 1:35 PM ET.

-In his last game he had a hitless showing (0-for-3) against the Nationals.
+In his last game he had a hitless performance (0-for-1) against the Nationals.

 Nick Fortes Game Info & Props vs. the Nationals